-It is recommended that you use the 12d Model 11 icon for the Release version or 12d Model 11 Practise icon for the Practise version whilst initially working with this training manual.
+It is recommended that you use the 12d Model 14 icon for the Release version whilst initially working with this training manual.
 The reason for this is that the icon points directly to the folder that containing the Training folder.